 City of Bastrop Props A-M

 The city of Bastrop's propositions all have to do with amendments to the city charter.
-Among those are a marijuana decriminalization act similar to that on Lockhart's ballot, removing the city's power to annex territory without inhabitants' consent, replacing gender-specific language in the charter with gender-neutral terminology and more.
+Among those were a marijuana decriminalization act similar to that on Lockhart's ballot, removing the city's power to annex territory without inhabitants' consent, replacing gender-specific language in the charter with gender-neutral terminology and more.

-The city of Liberty Hill's Prop A asks voters to approve or reject the city adopting the proposed "Home Rule Charter," which the city describes as "the privilege of citizens at the grass roots level to manage their own affairs with minimal interference from the State."
+The city of Liberty Hill's Prop A asked voters to approve or reject the city adopting the proposed "Home Rule Charter," which the city describes as "the privilege of citizens at the grass roots level to manage their own affairs with minimal interference from the State."

 City of Jarrell Prop A

-The city of Jarrell's Prop asks voters to approve or reject reauthorizing local sales and use tax at the "rate of one-fourth" to continue providing funding for the maintenance and repair of municipal streets.
+The city of Jarrell's Prop asked voters to approve or reject reauthorizing local sales and use tax at the "rate of one-fourth" to continue providing funding for the maintenance and repair of municipal streets.

-Coupland ISD's Prop A asks voters to approve or reject a tax rate of roughly $1.12 for the current year, which would result in an increase of 4.5% in the maintenance and operation tax revenue for the district for the current year compared to last year.
+Coupland ISD's Prop A asked voters to approve or reject a tax rate of roughly $1.12 for the current year, which would result in an increase of 4.5% in the maintenance and operation tax revenue for the district for the current year compared to last year.
 That's an additional $208,733.

 Round Top-Carmine ISD Prop A

-This district's Prop A asks voters to approve or reject a tax rate of roughly $0.70 per $100 taxable valuation for the current year, which would result in an increase of 2.8% in the maintenance and operations tax revenue for the district compared to the previous year.
+This district's Prop A asked voters to approve or reject a tax rate of roughly $0.70 per $100 taxable valuation for the current year, which would result in an increase of 2.8% in the maintenance and operations tax revenue for the district compared to the previous year.
 That's an additional $178,366.

 City of Austin Prop P